Need help finding something?

 7. The documents that are handed over to the importer may vary according to the type of merchandise and the foreign country involved, usually consist of several copies of each of:

-a.
-The bill of lading - representing title to the goods.
+A. The bill of lading - representing title to the goods.

-b.
-The commercial invoice - showing the types, quantities, prices, payment terms, other details of the export shipment.
+B. The commercial invoice - showing the types, quantities, prices, payment terms, other details of the export shipment.

-c.
-The consular invoice - as required by the foreign country.
+C. The consular invoice - as required by the foreign country.

-d.
-The insurance certificate - indicating that the shipment has been been insured against various perils.
+D. The insurance certificate - indicating that the shipment has been been insured against various perils.

-e.
-Other documents - e.g. packing lists, inspection certificates, health certificates and certificates of origin, as required.
+E. Other documents - e.g. packing lists, inspection certificates, health certificates and certificates of origin, as required.

 8. The accepted time draft is sent back to the exporter's bank from the foreign country in which the branch or correspondent bank that presented it to the foreign importer for acceptance is located.